Councils warned over 'illegal' cuts to library services

 John Whittingdale MP, Chair of the Committee, said: ‘At the moment councils appear to be somewhat in the dark about what is expected of them and are making decisions which are being overturned by judicial review.
 This is an expensive, undemocratic and generally unsatisfactory way of making policy.

 ‘Councils need to be given the support and advice they need to consult locally and develop a service that meets the needs of the local community and complies with their obligations.’

 The report concludes that providing an efficient service does not necessarily mean keeping all existing library branches open, but they should be acknowledged as ‘hubs’ of the local community.
 It also warns that while the wholesale transfer of library branches to volunteer groups is unlikely to meet the statutory criteria, it can be a valuable addition to the service.

 The Local Government Association has welcomed the report, saying it highlights best practice in modernising libraries across the country.
 However, it warns that further cuts will have a ‘significant’ impact on services.

-Visit The MJ for more on this story (£).
+Visit The MJ for more stories like these (£).